pavel-a/usb-relay-hid/README.md

 usb-relay-hid
 =============

-The goal of this project is to provide open-source API for Chinese low-cost USB HID relays (search on eBay for "5V USB Relay Programmable Computer Control For Smart Home").
+The goal of this little project is to provide open-source API for Chinese low-cost USB HID relays (search on eBay for "5V USB Relay Programmable Computer Control For Smart Home").

 ![](http://vusb.wdfiles.com/local--files/project:driver-less-usb-relays-hid-interface/relay2.jpg)